2018-2019

 Cooking for themselves is a daily expectation for the Senior cohort so developing recipes, cooking healthy, wholesome, well-balanced meals, and creating a Liger cookbook as a resource for all students, was very important for daily life.

-Project Based Learning in Cambodia – Ministry
+Project Based Learning in Cambodia – for the Ministry of Education

 STEM Curriculum Design (for Ministry of Education)